Circle of Life (horse): 2021: two-year-old season

 In January 2022, at the JRA Awards, Circle of Life was named the Best Two-Year-Old Filly of 2021, taking 294 of the 296 votes.
 In the official Japanese rankings Circle of Life was rated the best two-year-old filly of 2021, four pounds behind the top-rated colt Do Deuce.

 2022: three-year-old season

 On her first appearance as a three-year-old Circle of Life started the 2.3/1 second choice in the betting for the Tulip Sho over 1600 metres at Hanshin Racecourse on 5 March.
 She raced closer to the lead that usual before coming home third, beaten just under two lengths by the winning favourite Namur.
 Kunieda commented "she wasn’t in bad shape, but she was a bit more high-strung than usual".
 In the Grade 1 Oka Sho she was restrained by Demuro before producing a strong late run on the outside and finishing fourth behind Stars On Earth, beaten less than a length by the winner in a bunched finish.

 After coming in 4th place at the Shion Stakes, Circle of Life was forced to take a prolonged break due to tendinitis.
+She never returned to racing, and her retirement was officially announced on October 12, 2023, to become a broodmare.